 - Comet Falls: for an iconic long exposure waterfall image you can’t really beat Comet Falls (also consider Bloucher Falls and Narada Falls).

 I thought it would be useful to provide some suggested itineraries based on how long you have to spend in the park.
 Use these as a guide when planning your own trip but be sure to do some additional research to ensure roads are open, trails are snow-free etc. For ease of planning, I have included a map with all these locations above.

 Day 3: Spend your day in the Sunrise area exploring the wildflower meadows and enjoying the views of Mount Rainier from the overlook by the junction of Sunrise Rim Trail and Emmons Vista Nature Trail (pinned on the map above).
-Choose a day-hike such as Fremont Lookout, Sourdough Ridge, or The Burrows, and enjoy your last hours in the park.
+Choose a day-hike such as Fremont Lookout, Sourdough Ridge, or The Burroughs, and enjoy your last hours in the park.
 You can exit the park via the northeast or southeast entries if that is quicker, rather than driving back through Ashford.